Samsung/tizen-docs/docs/iot/iot-partners/sdt_som.md

 # Tizen-enabled SOM [SDT-A7X2-M4]

+Tizen-enabled System-on-Module (SOM) [SDT-A7X2-M4] is a gateway SOM based on Arm® Cortex®-A7 dual core and Arm® Cortex®-M4 core.
+Arm® Cortex®-A7 dual core is for high performance and Arm® Cortex®-M4 core is for real-time application performance.
+SDT-A7X2-M4 also provides 512MB DDR3L-1600 DRAM and 8GB eMMC NAND Flash.

 ![Architecture](media/sdt.png)

-Gateway SOM based on Arm&reg; Cortex&reg;-A7 dual core and another Cortex&reg;-M4 core, where the former one is for high-performance processing and the latter one is for real-time application performance.
-It also provides 512MB DDR3L-1600 DRAM and 8GB eMMC NAND Flash.

-With Secure Element (SE), SDT-A7X2-M4 ensures high security.
-The modules supports Arm Mbed Linux OS and Samsung Tizen, and can be directly connected to Arm Pelion and Samsung SmartThings.
+SDT-A7X2-M4 uses Secure Element (SE) to provide high security.
+The modules support Arm Mbed Linux OS and Samsung Tizen, and can be directly connected to Arm Pelion and Samsung SmartThings.

-**Specifications**
+**SDT-A7X2-M4 Specifications**
 - CPU
   - i.MX7
 -Core